 Thinking of transforming your station wagon into a camper?
 I’ve listed below the equipment we used for our car camper conversions.
 We did a few road trips in Australia in our station wagon Peugeot 307 and Citroen C4 Grand Picasso.

 Sleeping in your vehicle while travelling does not only make you save money, but you also gain flexibility.
 And if it’s a lot easier not to book all the hotels you need during your road trip, there is a bit of work involved in preparing your car so it’s comfortable for sleeping.
 If you’re travelling to remote places or if you want to save time and money by skipping the restaurants, you’ll also need equipment for cooking and eating.

-Why did we choose the car camper conversion rather than purchasing a van?
+Why did we choose a station wagon camper rather than purchasing a van?

 First, we use our car for many other purposes than just travelling, like commuting to work every day.
 We also wanted a fuel-efficient vehicle, for the environment and to save money on fuel.
 Plus, we could have a younger car for the price of an old van.
-A car is also a lot more discreet than a camper van, and easy to drive and park.
+A station wagon is also a lot more discreet than a camper van, and easy to drive and park.

 1. Car camper conversion, stage 1: Create space for sleeping in your car

-Finding where you are going to sleep and make it comfortable is the biggest challenge in a car camper conversion.
+Finding where you are going to sleep and making it comfortable is the biggest challenge in a car camper conversion.